 Capturing the red glare of a rocket doesn’t have to be rocket science.
-Photographing fireworks can be a lot of fun, and it’s one of the easier things to shoot.
-As you head out with your camera to capture the Fourth of July celebrations (or any other celebration for that matter), prepare yourself to come home with some great photos.
-You’ll surely succeed if you keep these helpful tips on how to photograph fireworks in mind…
+Photographing fireworks can be a lot of fun, and it’s actually one of the easier things to shoot.
+As you head out with your camera to capture firework displays to celebrate Guy Fawkes night in the UK (or any other celebration for that matter), prepare yourself to come home with some great photos.
+To make sure you succeed, keep these helpful tips on how to photograph fireworks in mind…

 1. Choose the right venue